 If 2011 is the year of the Rabbit, then 2010 was the year of the “Shrinking Condo”!
 The last quarter brought many new projects to the market and with it came the realization that our living space expectations are changing.
 The condos of yesterday (think The Esplande or any of the units at Harbour Square) offered much larger layouts with a more spacious design.
 Today the norm is glass clad buildings to give the illusion of more space paired with the ever popular “open concept” design.
 Now we’re seeing 2 bedrooms being built in the same size as former one beds.
-The demand for a great downtown location is at an all time high, and with the price of land also increasing, developers are building as many units as they can in much smaller sizes!
+The demand for a great downtown location is at an all time high, and with the price of land also increasing, developers are building as many units as they can in much smaller condos!
 This is the new reality of realty, and to argue or complain about the shift is a much of a waste of time as the Toronto Land Transfer tax is to our pockets!

 I’ve noticed a lot of new projects incorporating a “study” into their spaces instead of a den.
 Studies don’t have much of a dedicated space and are often looked at as a waste!
 It’s similar to the trend of cutting out the second bedroom and making it a den.
 I’ve walked into a countless number of resale units that feature this awkward space with no real sense of definition.
 I don’t blame the sellers for not making better use as many condo showrooms don’t use the “study” layouts in their display.
 A few simple (and cost effective) changes is all that’s needed to bring the space back to life!